rust-lang/rust/src/doc/rustc-dev-guide/src/part-5-intro.md

 [MIR]: ./mir/index.md

-> NOTE: This part of a compiler is often called the _backend_ the term is a bit
+> NOTE: This part of a compiler is often called the _backend_.
+The term is a bit
 > overloaded because in the compiler source, it usually refers to the "codegen
 > backend" (i.e. LLVM or Cranelift).
 Usually, when you see the word "backend"
 > in this part, we are referring to the "codegen backend".